-E.3.3.3 Interpretation of the quantitative and semi-quantitative risk characterisation adequate control of risks.
+E.3.3.3 Interpretation of the quantitative and semi-quantitative risk characterisation

-REACH Annex I, 6.4 states that for any exposure scenario the risk to humans can be considered to be controlled if exposure levels do not exceed the appropriate DNEL, i.e. if the

-18 RCR < 1.
-A DNEL is therefore a level of exposure which should not be exceeded and indicates
+REACH Annex I, 6.4 states that for any exposure scenario the risk to humans can be considered to be controlled if exposure levels do not exceed the appropriate DNEL, i.e. if the RCR <1.
+A DNEL is therefore a level of exposure which should not be exceeded and indicates adequate control of risks.

-- 2 For non-threshold effects with a DMEL, the interpretation is different.
-As explained in Section - 3 R.8.1.1, a DMEL is not equivalent to a DNEL: where a DNEL expresses a derived value below - 4 which exposures should be controlled - with the underlying assumption that such an exposure - 5 level would be below a no-effect-level, the underlying assumption for non-threshold effects is - 6 that a no-effect-level cannot be established and a DMEL therefore expresses an exposure level - 7 corresponding to a low, possibly theoretical, risk.
-A DMEL is therefore a risk-related reference - 8 value, which can be established via two approaches: the 'Large Assessment Factor' (EFSA) - 9 approach and the 'Linearised' approach (see Section R.8.5) - 10 Using the EFSA approach, one DMEL value is obtained, that expresses an exposure level - 11 corresponding to a low, possibly theoretical, risk, which could be seen as a tolerable risk. - 12 Using the 'Linearised' approach, different DMEL values can be calculated, representing different - 13 - lifetime cancer risks, e.g., a risk for cancer in 1 per 100.000 exposed $(10^{-5})$ or 1.000.000 exposed individuals $(10^{-6})$ .
-Although there is no EU legislation setting the 'tolerable' risk level 14 - 15 for carcinogens in the society, cancer risk levels have been set and used in different contexts - 16 (See Appendix R.8-14 for various values previously applied within and outside the EU).
-Based - 17 on these experiences, cancer risk levels of $10^{-5}$ and $10^{-6}$ could be seen as indicative tolerable - risks levels when setting DMELs for workers and the general population, respectively.
-18 - 19 This approach for non-threshold substances offers additional quidance to risk managers in - 20 differentiating exposure scenarios for which existing control measures already result in very - 21 low human health risks from those for which existing control measures are less effective.
-For - 22 workers, the requirements of the Carcinogens and Mutagens Directive (2004/37/EC) shall be - complied with.
-This requires compliance with objectives to prevent exposure, substitution of 23 - 24 dangerous chemicals by less dangerous chemicals and, where this is not technically possible, - 25 by minimisation of exposure.
-However, the DMEL approach is useful when preparing chemical - safety assessment to judge the remaining/residual likelihood of risks.
-26 - 27 In summary, when the leading health effect is a threshold effect with a DNEL, the quantitative - 28 risk characterisation is as follows:
+For non-threshold effects with a DMEL, the interpretation is different.
+As explained in Section R.8.1.1, a DMEL is not equivalent to a DNEL: where a DNEL expresses a derived value below which exposures should be controlled - with the underlying assumption that such an exposure level would be below a no-effect-level, the underlying assumption for non-threshold effects is that a no-effect-level cannot be established and a DMEL therefore expresses an exposure level corresponding to a low, possibly theoretical, risk.
+A DMEL is therefore a risk-related reference value, which can be established via two approaches: the 'Large Assessment Factor' (EFSA) approach and the 'Linearised' approach (see Section R.8.5).

-DNEL
+Using the EFSA approach, one DMEL value is obtained, that expresses an exposure level corresponding to a low, possibly theoretical, risk, which could be seen as a tolerable risk.

+Using the 'Linearised' approach, different DMEL values can be calculated, representing different lifetime cancer risks, e.g., a risk for cancer in 1 per 100.000 exposed ( $10^{-5}$ ) or 1.000.000 exposed individuals ( $10^{-6}$ ).
+Although there is no EU legislation setting the 'tolerable' risk level for carcinogens in the society, cancer risk levels have been set and used in different contexts (See Appendix R.8-14 for various values previously applied within and outside the EU).
+Based on these experiences, cancer risk levels of $10^{-5}$ and $10^{-6}$ could be seen as indicative tolerable risks levels when setting DMELs for workers and the general population, respectively.

+This approach for non-threshold substances offers additional guidance to risk managers in differentiating exposure scenarios for which existing control measures already result in very low human health risks from those for which existing control measures are less effective.
+For workers, the requirements of the Carcinogens and Mutagens Directive (2004/37/EC) shall be complied with.
+This requires compliance with objectives to prevent exposure, substitution of dangerous chemicals by less dangerous chemicals and, where this is not technically possible, by minimisation of exposure.
+However, the DMEL approach is useful when preparing chemical safety assessment to judge the remaining/residual likelihood of risks.

+In summary, when the leading health effect is a threshold effect with a DNEL, the quantitative risk characterisation is as follows:

-If Exposure < DNEL $\rightarrow$ Risk is adequately controlled e.g. for non-threshold carcinogenicity), a semi-quantitative risk characterisation can be
+If Exposure < DNEL → Risk is adequately controlled

-If Exposure > DNEL → Risk is NOT controlled